-The selection of ebooks will be very catholic (from the Greek catholicos, ‘universal’) in terms of topic: the Scriptures and commentaries on Scripture; doctrine, theology, philosophy, apologetics; ethics, spirituality, mysticism, prayer; history and biography, including the lives of the Saints; homilies, lectures; periodicals; letters, fiction, poetry, and literary essays.
+The selection of texts and ebooks will be very catholic (from the Greek catholicos, ‘universal’) in terms of topic: the Sacred Scriptures and commentaries on Scripture; doctrine, theology, philosophy, apologetics; ethics, spirituality, mysticism, prayer; history and biography, including the lives of the Saints; homilies, lectures; periodicals; letters, fiction, poetry, and literary essays.

 How are they legal and free?